-requirement of environmental integrity.
-The range of emission levels specified in the BREF LVIC-AAF for new installations is $0.12-0.6 \text{ kg N}2\text{O/t HNO}3$ .
+installations6 and should be achieved through the implementation of the IPPC Directive.
+Any benchmark level exceeding these values would not respect the requirement of environmental integrity.
+The range of emission levels specified in the BREF LVIC-AAF for new installations is 0.12-0.6 kg N2O/t HNO3.
 So similarly, any benchmark exceeding these values for installations that received the first environmental permit after the adoption of the BREF LVIC-AAF would not respect the requirement of environmental integrity.
-The Commission notes that for all the existing installations to be covered by the proposed opt-in the proposed declining benchmark is below the maximum emission values that would derive from the application of the IPPC-Directive.
+The Commission notes that for the existing installation with two production lines covered by the opt-in the proposed declining benchmark is below the maximum emission values that would derive from the application of the IPPC-Directive, especially as for the technology type of one of the production lines no BAT conclusions are drawn in the BREF LVIC-AAF.

-- (9) The inclusion of N2O from nitric acid into the EU ETS will create an incentive for the Dutch installations to invest and apply abatement measures which will significantly reduce emissions below the level that results from the application of the IPPC Directive alone.
+- (9) The inclusion of N2O from nitric acid into the EU ETS will create an incentive for the Austrian installations to invest and apply abatement measures which will significantly reduce emissions below the level that results from the application of the IPPC Directive alone.
 The abatement measures required for such additional reductions entail costs which installations not unilaterally included in the EU ETS may not otherwise undertake.
 If the opt-in results in emission levels below the benchmark, the operators will be able to sell part of their allocation.
 This can be accepted to a certain level since the measures needed for the additional reductions induced by the ETS inclusion involves costs and risks, particularly as it may lead to the application of advanced emission abatement techniques without much lead time for testing.
-In this context, the Commission considers that the declining benchmark proposed by the Netherlands gives the appropriate balance between the environmental benefit of the EU ETS and acceptable economic consequences and technical risks for individual installations.
+In this context, the Commission considers that the declining benchmark proposed by Austria gives the appropriate balance between the environmental benefit of the EU ETS and acceptable economic consequences and technical risks for individual installations.
 With the proposed benchmarks, the additional N2O abatement costs induced by the opt-in (under conservative assumptions) are in the range of the expected benefit from inclusion in the EU ETS.
 The inclusion thus rewards the risks involved for the abatement measures that go beyond the minimum measures required to comply with the IPPC-Directive, without creating excessive financial gains or losses for the installations.
-The declining benchmark proposed by the Netherlands, furthermore, takes duly into account that the economic impact of inclusion is sensitive to parameters such as abatement efficiency, abatement costs and allowance price and puts included installations neither into a favourable nor into an unfavourable position compared to non-included competitors. - (10) Coherence between the level of the benchmark and the production base to which the benchmark is applied, is best ensured if the production base represents an appropriate indicator of future production levels without, however, relying on variables or estimates that are difficult to establish and verify in an objective manner.
-The approach as regards the historical production base proposed by the Netherlands is appropriate, because it takes into account base values of production which can be considered representative. - (11) With respect to the new entrants' reserve the Commission agrees with the proposed approach given the high reduction potential for new installations as well as the much lower values envisaged for them in the BREF LVIC-AAF. - (12) The unilateral inclusion of nitric acid production is consistent with the policies and measures submitted with the national allocation plan and will not make it more difficult for the Netherlands to achieve its Kyoto-target. - (13) The monitoring and reporting system applied by the Netherlands since 1 January 2008 complies with the criteria set out in Commission Decision 2007/589/EC as amended by Commission Decision $C(2008)8040^7$ .
-Therefore, the Commission considers that the planned monitoring and reporting system is reliable and accepts the retroactive application of the opt-in from 1 January 2008.
+The declining benchmark proposed by Austria, furthermore, takes duly into account that the economic impact of inclusion is sensitive to parameters such as abatement efficiency, abatement costs and allowance price and puts included installations neither into a favourable nor into an unfavourable position compared to non-included competitors. - (10) With respect to the new entrants' reserve the Commission agrees with the proposed approach given the high reduction potential for new installations as well as the much lower values envisaged for them in the BREF LVIC-AAF. - (11) The unilateral inclusion of nitric acid production is consistent with the policies and measures submitted with the national allocation plan and will not make it more difficult for Austria to achieve its Kyoto-target.